cocosilex/bridgebot/docs/tutorial.md

 > 5. Good job, your bot is now on your server!

 ## (II) Download the code an setup it
-> 1. First, download the [src](../src) directory on your workspace.
+> 1. First, download the github repo on your workspace by using `git clone https://github.com/cocosilex/bridgebot`.

-> 2. Make sure you have [node.js](https://nodejs.org/en), after, open a terminal, go to the src directory and run `npm install`, that will download the required node modules used for the bot.
+> 2. Make sure you have [docker](https://www.docker.com/) installed.

-> 3. in your src directory, go to the file named `settings.ts` and fill all the blankspaces, for the Minecraft account make sure your double authentication is disabled (for information ,the module used is [Mineflayer](https://github.com/PrismarineJS/mineflayer)).
+> 3. in your src/utils directory, go to the file named `settings.ts` and fill all the blankspaces.
 You need :
+> - IDs of the **<ins>Text Channels</ins>** where you want to send messages
+> - You can also customize the auto-reconnect cooldown, the cooldown between messages sent in-game, and the maximum queue size for messages waiting to be sent.

+> 4. Fill out the .env file, for the Minecraft account make sure your double authentication is disabled (for information ,the module used is [Mineflayer](https://github.com/PrismarineJS/mineflayer)).
+You need :
 > - The discord token, he can be generated here (in the "bot" section on developper portal) : ![token](./images/Token.png)
 > - All of the informations needed about the minecraft account
-> - Id of channel where you want to send messages

-> 4. Open a terminal, run `nodemon .` in the src directory and good job, your bot is now running !
+> 4. Open a terminal, run `docker compose up -d`, your bot is now running !
+You can see the logs with `docker logs bridgebot` and check the process status with `docker ps`.
+By the way if some settings/environment variables are incorrect it will be shown in logs !